QuartzTechnologies/v8bridge/README.md

 - **js_functions.cpp**: This sample demonstrates how to interact with functions that was declared in JS within C++.
 - **js_classes.cpp**: This sample demonstrates how to interact with "classes" that was declared in JS within C++ (create "instances", invoke methods etc.).

-Sample code comprasion
+Sample code comparison
 ---------
-To demonstrate how easy it is to bridge between C++ and JS, lets bind the following sample method:
+To demonstrate how easy it is to bridge between C++ and JS, lets bind the following sample function:
 ```
 int add(int x, int y)
 {